Suzzallo Library: Artwork

 The Allen wing hosts the Raven Brings Light to this House of Stories (ʔuʔəƛ̓cəb ʔə kaw̓qs tiʔəʔ sləx̌il dxʷʔal tiʔəʔ ʔalʔal ʔə syəyəhub in Lushootseed), an installation project by the Washington State Arts Commission, Art in Public Places Program.
 It is composed of sculpted ravens and crows in the lobby, the Table of Knowledge (a cedar table by Ron Hilbert Coy) with a presentation of International Symposium of Light (a book printed and bound by Mare Blocker), Broadsides (poems by J.T.
 Stewart) in the lobby and on the 2nd floor, Study Desks (two cawpets by Carl Chew) on the 1st and 3rd floors of the Allen wing, and a Things the Crows Left (a special collection).

 Library collection

 Of the 6 million volumes that make up the University of Washington Libraries collection, approximately 1.6 million are housed in Suzzallo/Allen Library.
 Along with the Main Collection, Suzzallo/Allen Library also has a Children's Literature, Government Publications, Natural Sciences, and Periodicals collections.
 The Special Collections contains a Rare Book Collection with books printed before 1801.
 The Microforms/Newspapers collection is the largest collection of microform materials in any Association of Researches Library.
 Suzzallo Library also houses the main technical services units of the UW Libraries, including the Monographic Services Division and the Serials Services Division.

 In popular culture

 The Suzzallo Library appears as a recurring setting in the 2018 virtual reality video game Moss.
-Several members of the developing studio, Polyarc, graduated from the University of Washington.
+Several members of Polyarc, the game's developer, graduated from the University of Washington.